 The PADRECCs treat veterans with other types of movement disorders in addition to PD.
 "Parkinsonism" is the generic term used to refer to slowness and mobility problems that mimic PD.
 Movement disorders are a group of neurological illnesses affecting one’s ability to produce and/or control movement.
 Other diagnoses commonly treated by the PADRECCs include essential tremor (ET), restless leg syndrome (RLS), dystonia, atypical parkinsonian disorders or "parkinson plus" syndromes (such as Lewy body disease (LBD), progressive supranuclear palsy (PSP), multiple system atrophy (MSA), and corticobasal degeneration (CBD)).

-Consortium logoA Consortium Center is a VA clinic that offers specialized PD and movement disorder specialty care to veterans who cannot travel to a PADRECC.
+Consortium logoA PADRECC Associated Site is a VA clinic that offers specialized PD and movement disorder specialty care to veterans who cannot travel to a PADRECC.
 These Centers are staffed by movement disorder specialists or clinicians with vast experience and/or interest in the field of movement disorders.
-Currently, 51 Consortium Centers work collaboratively with the PADRECCs to ensure the highest level of care for all veterans.
+Over 50 PADRECC Associated Sites work collaboratively with the PADRECCs to ensure the highest level of care for all veterans.

-The National VA PD Consortium is a professional society comprised of VA physicians, nurses, therapists, and pharmacists with interest and expertise in the field of movement disorders.
-The Consortium was launched in 2003 by the PADRECCs to expand PD awareness and education across the VA Healthcare System.
-The Consortium offers peers networking, mentorship, education and training.
+The National VA PD Network is a professional society comprised of VA physicians, nurses, therapists, and pharmacists with interest and expertise in the field of movement disorders.
+The Network was launched in 2003 by the PADRECCs to expand PD awareness and education across the VA Healthcare System.
+The Network offers peers mentorship, education and training.

 Announcements